ds4se/chapters/gousiosg/open-from-the-beginning.md

 # Open from the Beginning
 _by Georgios Gousios, Radboud University Nijmegen, the Netherlands_

+_The problem in this business isn't to keep people from stealing your ideas; it is making them steal your ideas_ --- [Howard H. Aiken](https://en.wikipedia.org/wiki/Howard_H._Aiken)

 In research, we are obsessed with open access.
 We take extra steps to make our papers available to the public, we spend extra time for producing pre-prints, technical reports and blog posts to make our research accessible and we lobby